ivadomed/ivadomed/docs/source/one_class_segmentation_2d_unet.rst

 Download dataset
 -----------------

 A sample dataset of spinal cord segmentation is available on `GitHub <https://github.com/ivadomed/data_spinegeneric_registered>`_.
 Three contrasts are available for each patient: T1w, T2w and T2star.
+All images are registered.

 To download the dataset, perform these command lines in your terminal::